 CRMP: Complex Role Membership Plugin

-Complex role membership criteria
+Complex criteria

-To resolve this problem in a generic way, we created the CRMP, our Complex Role Membership Plugin.
-The CRMP can, via configuration alone, make role assignments based on any combination of these criteria – called “selectors”:
+The CRMP can, via configuration alone, assign roles or populate Identity attributes based on any combination of these criteria – called “Selectors”:

 • Identity attribute filters